michel1991/ocp-java-11/exceptions/README.md

 While additional resources can be created or declared in a try-with-resources statement, none are required to be closed by a finally block.
 Option G is also incorrect.
 The implicit or hidden finally block created by the JVM when a try-with-resources statement is declared is executed first, followed by any programmer-defined finally block.

+### Which of the following statements about finally blocks are true?
+(Choose two.)
+* A. Every line of the finally block is guaranteed to be executed.
+* B. The finally block is executed only if the related catch block is also executed.
+* C. The finally statement requires curly braces, {}.
+* D. A finally block cannot throw an exception.
+* E. The first line of a finally block is guaranteed to be executed.
+* F. A finally block can only throw unchecked exceptions.

+A finally block requires curly braces, making option C correct.
+A finally block can throw an exception in which case not every line of the finally block will be executed.
+For this reason, option E is correct, and options A and D are incorrect.
+Option B is incorrect because a finally block is called regardless of whether the related catch block is executed.
+A finally block can throw both checked and unchecked exceptions, making option F incorrect.
+If the exception is checked, then it must be handled or declared in the method in which the finally block is used.